rapPayne/angular_in_3_weeks/labs/2.3 Signals/README.md

   order: WritableSignal<any> = this._ordersService.currentOrder;  // <-- Change this line
   items: WritableSignal<any> = signal([{}])                       // <-- Add this line
 ```
+Don't forget your imports for WritableSignal and signal.

 Notice what is happening.
 We're tying `order` to the OrderService's currentOrder signal.
 So all we have to do is tell the OrdersService to set it's currentOrder and our component will be notified when that value is set.

-2. Tell the service to update its currentOrder in our `ngOnInit`:
+2. In order.component.ts's `ngOnInit`, tell the service that you want it to update its own currentOrder:
 ```typescript
 ngOnInit(): void {
   const orderId = this._activatedRoute.snapshot.params['orderId'];